 Details are as follows:

-KKDIK was officially published on 23 Jul.
-2017 and came into effect on 23 Dec.
-2017.
+KKDIK was officially published on June 23, 2017, and came into effect on December 23, 2017.
 Preregistration obligations apply to substances manufactured or imported in quantities of one tonne or more per year per manufacturer or importer.
-The deadline of pre-registration is 31 Dec.
-2020.
+The deadline for pre-registration is December 31, 2020.

-The registration grace period is between 1 Jan.
-2021 and 31 Dec.
-2023.
-Enterprises who have pre-registered their substances can use the pre-registration number for manufacturing or importing during the period;
+The registration grace period is between January 1, 2021, and December 31, 2023.
+Enterprises that have pre-registered their substances can use the pre-registration number for manufacturing or importing during the period;

-From 1 Jan.
-2024, registration must be done before substances are manufactured or imported;
+From January 1, 2024, registration must be completed before substances are manufactured or imported;

 Information Required for Pre-registration

-Substance information (such as substance name, CAS No., EC No., substance structure, etc)
+Substance information (such as substance name, CAS No., EC No., and substance structure)

 On-site isolated intermediates under strictly controlled conditions